LouisSavoie/zed-reaction/design/decription.md

 - [UI](#ui)

 ## General Info
 Rules described in this document will be the standard rules and are subject to change.
-Many rules can be chang file
+Many rules can be changed in config file

 - Player spawns in random house with no inventory and full vitals
 - Houses have randomly generated inventories